sisques-labs/apex-engineer/README.md

 ### Local AI Model Support

-To minimize latency and maximize privacy, ApexEngineer uses lightweight local AI models such as Ollama, GPT4All, or LLaMA variants.
-Responses can be generated in under 200 milliseconds, ensuring instant feedback during high-speed gameplay without relying on cloud services.
+To minimize latency and maximize privacy, ApexEngineer uses GPT4All, a lightweight local AI model that runs entirely within the application.
+Responses can be generated in under 200 milliseconds, ensuring instant feedback during high-speed gameplay without relying on cloud services or external servers.

 ### Dynamic Race Advice